hchenqide/ThesisNotes/chrono.md

 design choices and implications:
-- reason clause and unassigning: (reason clauses can become invalid when reassigning negation or unassigning, triggering further unassigning)
-  - full unassigning: (assigning in levels and backtracking)
+- reason clause and unassigning: (reason clauses can become invalid when reassigning negation or unassigning, triggering further unassigning) x- full unassigning: (assigning in levels and backtracking)
     > backtrack to one level before the literal's original level and unassign all, so the literal's impact all cleared
     > but unassignment might be excessive
-    > but actually only the highest one level unassigned when reassigning negation from conflict analysis, and all propagations on the highest level are due to the assignment now reverted
+    > only the highest one level unassigned when reassigning negation from conflict analysis, and all propagations on the highest level are due to the assignment, which is now reverted
+    > unassigning or adding new clause can still cause multi-level backtracking and excessive unassignment
   - eager unassigning:
     > reason clauses watched by all false literals, when one becomes true or unassigned, the propagated literal unassigns
     > when a reason clause is unassigned, it also needs to be unwatched from other false literals, so that when it becomes reason again, it won't be watched twice